Yves33/pygui/Readme.md

 + pygui.image_clickable: returns (x,y,w) tuple representing the relative position of mouse clicks occuring in an image (x,y in range[0.0,1.0], w=1,-1).
 + pygui.image_draggable: returns the amount of drag that has occured within an image since last time.
 + pygui.image_roi: enables the selection of rectangular region of interest (roi) on an image.
-+ pygui.image_crop: enables the selection of crop region through 4 lines
++ pygui.image_crop: enables the selection of crop region through 4 lines.
++ pygui.image_polygon: enables the selection of n pointspolygons.

 __Controls__:
 + pygui.knob_float: a knob control that can loop over full circle.
 Usefull for angle inputs.